SENG8081/SENG8081-S25-Team7/README.md

 - ### RPubs Sleep Study Dataset:
 This dataset contains structured variables of sleep in a clean form, which is appropriate in regression, correlation analyses, and visualizations.

+# Data Storage and Maintenance
+In this project, the databases will be in a SQL server relational database to serve the purpose of creating efficient frameworks that make it easy to organize, integrate, and analyze.
+Every set of data, e.g., sleep patterns, answers to the questionnaire on insomnia, and other data in relation to academic activities, are stored in separate tables.
+Relationship between tables is established by common fields such as Student_ID.

+## Keeping information in SQL server will have the following benefits:

+- Relational structure: Allows SQL joins to be able to join data on different tables to get more insight.
+- Central accessibility: The data source is handled using a single control, without complicating update and queries.
+- Data cleaning and filtering: It is possible to clean and filter the data with SQL queries prior to analysis.
+- Export flexibility: It is quick and simple to export cleaned and combined datasets to work with Python, R, Power BI, or excel.
+- Security and control: SQL Server has features of built-in access control, and backup, versioning.